Skip to main content

 If you open your freezer door and your food is lost inside a tundra of ice, it's time to defrost your appliance.
 Doing so will help your freezer run more efficiently, which may lower your electricity bill and help preserve the quality of your food.
 But how do you defrost a freezer fast without making a huge mess or damaging your appliance?

-Asurion Experts have experience with every major appliance, including refrigerators and freezers.
-If you have a problem with your appliance—or just need advice on how to take care of it—we can help whether your dryer is too noisy or your oven's too hot.
+Asurion Experts have experience with every major appliance, including refrigerators and freezers, and can help you maintain and protect yours from unexpected breakdowns.
 Here's our guide on how to defrost a freezer or combination refrigerator and freezer.

 Get ready to defrost your freezer